 If you have a partner, try communicating in private before the event to make sure you’re both on the same page with how much you should share and with whom.
 Deciding beforehand is a good way to make sure you don’t feel pressured in the moment to share anything you don’t want to share.
 Remember that you do not owe anyone an explanation, and sometimes it’s best to politely change the subject.

 There’s not one simple response to this question that works for everyone.
 Most importantly, it depends on where you’re at in your journey and what you feel comfortable discussing.
 If you prefer not to talk about it, you have every right to respond with a simple, “I prefer not to discuss it.”
 However, if you’re feeling up to it, you could take a different approach.
-There are ways to respond without being rude or blunt while also letting the person know that these types of questions can cause pain.
+There are ways to respond without being rude or blunt while also letting the person know that these types of questions may be insensitive or personal.

 If you are in a place emotionally where you feel comfortable enough to do so, you could take the route of educating the person asking.
 For instance, you could opt to offer up some statistics, saying something like, “Did you know that 1 in 6 people struggle with infertility?
 I’m not going to say whether or not I do, but that’s just something to keep in mind the next time you ask someone if they want to have children or even if they want to have more children.”
 Being genuine and honest about your challenges can bring awareness to the topic and help remove the stigma.
-Responding in this way can politely help the person realize that these types of questions and comments are not all in fun and they should consider the underlying issues before questioning someone about having children.
+Responding in this way can politely help the person realize that these types of questions and comments are not all in fun.

-We have read through many online forums regarding this topic to gather a consensus of how people in the infertility community feel about these types of questions.
+We have read through many online forums regarding this topic to gather a consensus of how people in our community feel about these types of questions.
 Understandably, a lot of people get angry.
 They don’t understand how others can be so nosy, rude, and insensitive.
 They wonder how people can think it’s okay to ask such personal and hurtful questions.
-We understand and respect their concerns, but we’d like to offer another perspective that may be more beneficial in some situations.

 Honestly, there can be a number of reasons why someone asks these types of questions.
-We believe that people usually have good intentions when asking these questions and may just be ignorant to the pain it can cause.
+Generally speaking, most people likely have good intentions when asking these questions and may just be ignorant to the pain it can cause.

-Here’s the thing: Everyone is fighting a battle that you may not be aware of.
-Be kind to yourself but also try and be kind to others who may unknowingly cause you pain.
 People don’t realize that it can be an inappropriate and sometimes painful question to ask.
-We know it’s hard, but whenever possible, we encourage you to give others the benefit of the doubt.
-We think this approach will ultimately bring you more peace, which leads to our next point.
+Whenever possible, giving others the benefit of the doubt may ultimately bring you more peace, which leads to our next point.

 Overall, it’s important to understand that everyone handles their struggles differently and you need to do what’s best for you - physically and emotionally.
 Prioritize taking care of yourself, understanding your emotions, and doing the things you love.